I Trust We Can Move Forward Smoothly From Here

 ________

 A ceiling light, a stretch of wall, the curve of a metal headboard, a glow of reflected daylight.
-In this four-part series, Benj4min photographs quiet details in the bedroom of his Harlem apartment while lying in bed dreaming, reflecting, and performing thankfulness.
+In this four-part series, the artist photographs quiet details in the bedroom of his Harlem apartment while lying in bed — dreaming, reflecting, performing thankfulness.